Prepare and load your own data

 You must define a config.json

 in the top-level directory where your CSV files are located.
-With the implicit schema method, you need to provide 3 specifications:
+With the implicit schema method, you need to provide the following specifications:

 - The input files location and entity type